 This Run-on and Run-off Control System Plan documents how the run-on and run-off control systems have been designed and constructed to meet the applicable requirements of §257.81 and is supported by appropriate engineering calculations derived in the drainage design report written by Tetra Tech, Inc. (Tetra Tech, 2011).
-TEP has completed requirements for the Initial Run-On and Run-Off Control System Plan by placing this plan in the facility's operating record.
+The Tetra Tech drainage design report (2011) is referenced in this Run-on and Run-off Control System Plan for the design calculation purposes only.